-The ad that you choose will depend on what your ad campaign’s objectives are.
-When posting your ads on Facebook, this can include things like generating brand awareness, website traffic, or just developing engaging content that your audience clamors for.
+The ad you choose will depend on your ad campaign’s objectives.
+Posting your ads on Facebook can include things like generating brand awareness, website traffic, or just developing engaging content that your audience clamors for.

-When you create your ads, you have to have that clear and compelling imagery that sets your business apart and captures a client’s attention.
-Though Facebook does offer stock imagery for free, you should have your own pictures to give a unique and individual visual in your ads.
+When you create your ads, you must have clear and compelling imagery that sets your business apart and captures a client’s attention.
+Though Facebook offers stock imagery for free, you should have your own pictures to give your ads a unique and individual visual.

-You should make a habit of taking pictures of all aspects of the job: before, during, and after.
-This will clearly showcase what it is your business can bring to the table and these kinds of compelling pictures can instill a level of confidence in prospective customers that would not exist without those pictures.
+You should take pictures of all aspects of the job: before, during, and after.
+This will clearly showcase what it is your business can bring to the table, and these kinds of compelling pictures can instill a level of confidence in prospective customers that would not exist without those pictures.

 Retargeting was mentioned above; this is an optional campaign through Facebook.
-If you have ever visited a website and then had that same product pop up over and over again, that is a retargeting campaign.
+If you have ever visited a website and had that same product pop up repeatedly, that is a retargeting campaign.
 These can be highly effective ads when establishing brand awareness.

 Through Facebook, you can use demographic information to target your ads so that they will only display to a specific audience.
-Obviously, this means that you are missing out on the “casual” audience, but when you are a smaller business, you have to appeal to your target audience first and foremost.
+Obviously, this means that you are missing out on the “casual” audience, but you have to appeal to your target audience first and foremost when you are a smaller business.

-An example of this in the landscaping business is that you know a specific age group will be likely to use your services.
+An example of this in landscaping is that you know a specific age group will likely use your services.
 You can then deliver your ads to a specific group – think homeowners over 35 – instead of trying to appeal to an audience that isn’t likely to use your services.

-To emphasize this a bit more, your landscaping company would want to target your ads in specific zip codes.
+Your landscaping company would want to target your ads in specific zip codes to emphasize this a bit more.
 This is known as geofencing.
 Since your business is likely only to serve certain zip codes, you won’t want to waste your advertising dollars and energy on places that you can’t serve.

-Since we are talking about landscaping businesses, there is a pretty good chance that your business offers a wide variety of services; things like yard clean-ups, lawn maintenance, and landscape design.
-Because your business offers such a wide array of services, you want to create the kind of ads that can showcase everything that you can do, right?
+Since we are talking about landscaping businesses, there is a pretty good chance that your business offers a wide variety of services, things as yard clean-ups, lawn maintenance, and landscape design.
+Because your business offers such a wide array of services, you want to create ads that can showcase everything you can do, right?

 This is the best avenue for proving to those prospective clients that you are the company that they need.
-Focusing on one specific service in each ad really emphasizes that you are the professionals and the authority when it comes to that topic.
-When you try to focus on everything at once, you run the risk of not connecting with anyone at all.
+Focusing on one specific service in each ad really emphasizes that you are the professional and the authority when it comes to that topic.
+When you try to focus on everything at once, you risk not connecting with anyone at all.

-Since we are focusing on the landscaping business, let’s just say that your business offers a weekly service that includes lawn maintenance during the summer months of the year.
-When you promote this via your online ads, you create content that really describes the benefits that this package can have for the client.
+Since we are focusing on the landscaping business, let’s just say that your business offers a weekly service that includes lawn maintenance during the year’s summer months.
+When you promote this via your online ads, you create content that describes the benefits this package can have for the client.

 When you have done this, you need to choose the ad’s visual.
 Would you want to choose a lawn that is full of things like leaves and other debris?
 No, of course, you wouldn’t.
 This is because it could cause confusion when your client views the ad.
 You’re essentially saying one thing and showing another.

-The key here is to make sure that the visuals and the ad content line up.
+The key here is to ensure that the visuals and the ad content line up.
 If you are promoting lawn maintenance, make sure that your visuals show the benefits that the maintenance will have.
-Don’t confuse your audience in any way; make everything as clear and concise as it can be.
+Don’t confuse your audience in any way; make everything as clear and concise as possible.

-While creating the perfect ad is certainly an important aspect of creating a successful online ad, you also need to think about what the client’s experience is once they actually click the ad and arrive at your landscape website.
+While creating the perfect ad is certainly an important aspect of creating a successful online ad, you also need to think about the client’s experience once they click the ad and arrive at your landscape website.
 If your ad goes to your home page, it requires an extra step for your client to go through to find that service.
-Most of the time, that extra step is enough for the client to not want to use your business.
+That extra step is often enough for the client not to want to use your business.

-That is why it is essential to drive traffic through to the landing page that has the content that the ad is based around.
+That is why it is essential to drive traffic through to the landing page with the ad’s content.
 Ads have a significantly lower success rate when they direct to the homepage versus a specific landing page.

-When the client clicks on your ad, they are taking the first step towards potentially using your service.
-When they click that ad, make sure that you “pay off” that potential interest in bringing them right to the service page that they want so that they can learn even more about that service.
+When clients click on your ad, they take the first step towards potentially using your service.
+When they click that ad, make sure that you “pay off” that potential interest by bringing them right to the service page they want so they can learn even more about that service.

 Don’t waste those clicks because they are far too valuable and important.
 Sending clients to the right landing page maximizes those clicks and gives those clients the incentive to want to use the product or service since you have basically brought them right to it.

-Most of all make use of your analytics services.
-You can use a variety of analytics services to track the clicks that go to your website.
-This is important for finding out where you are having success with your ad campaigns and where refinement is necessary.
+Most of all, make use of your analytics services.
+You can use various analytics services to track the clicks that go to your website.
+This is important for discovering where you are succeeding with your ad campaigns and where refinement is necessary.